Skip to content

 Stores processing events across the full pipeline lifecycle.

-Indexed on (partition, offset), ts, dt, task_id, event, and labels (partial, where not null).
+Indexed on (partition, offset), ts, dt, task_id, event, labels (partial, where not null), origin, and request_id (partial, where not null).

 Event types: